 In the early 80s both sections began to increase in size and the ladies first ventured into junior coaching with some success.
 They produced many good players, some of which are now parents of current players.

 The advent of the hockey league in the early 90s saw the men increase to three teams and grass hockey moved on to Astroturf.
-The club now run five men’s and three women’s teams all playing league hockey.
+The club now run six men’s and three women’s teams all playing league hockey.
 A men's Veterans team play mid-week friendlies, as well as two development squads the badgers and the Vixens.

 Junior coaching for both girls and boys did not begin until the early 90s but has become the lifeblood of the Club with more than 100 juniors down to the age of 5.